jundalisay/sp/content/en/material/fallacies/age-universe.md

 This means that those very distant galaxies are not ancient, but rather just very distant.

-All of these point to the substance called the **aetherspace** which binds the cosmic web and facilitates the expansion of space.
+All of these point to the substance called the **aetherspace** which binds the cosmic web and creating the expansion of space.
 This aetherspace is called Gravity A by Bob Lazar, as opposed to Gravity B.

-This aetherspace facilitates both large scale phenomena as well as quantum effects, unifyging Classical and Quantum Mechanics.
+This aetherspace facilitates both large-scale phenomena as well as quantum effects, unifying Classical and Quantum Mechanics.